Contact Us Today (424) 372-3112

 • You committed an intentional act causing the death of another person

-• When you acted, the consequences of your act were dangerous to life of others
+• When you acted, the consequences of your act were dangerous to the lives of others

 • You knowingly acted with conscious disregard for the danger to human life